Letting computers take the strain of investing

 9. The debate continues to rage about whether human ('active') or computers ('passive') investing is better.
 Tracker funds are no safer but they are undeniably cheaper.
 They can charge as little as 0.1% a year compared with human managers who generally ask for 0.75%.
 This is important as fees erode your investment returns over time.

 10. Want to sign up?
 The biggest providers of trackers include Fidelity, Legal & General and American newcomer Vanguard.
 There can be very small differences between funds in performance terms called tracking error.
-Go for the lowest you can find at the cheapest price.
+Go for the lowest tracking error you can find at the cheapest price.
+Generally the best option is to run your investment online via a fund platform offered by the likes of Fidelity, Hargreaves Lansdown or Interactive Investor.

-- For an in-depth comparison of trackers, go to https://www.trustnet.com/PassiveFunds/.
+- For an in-depth comparison of trackers, go to Trustnet here.